Kkongry0819/vrc-code-status/README.md

 ---

-## Quick Start
+## 🚀 Quick Start

 1) Enable OSC in VRChat
 - Open VRChat
 - Action Menu -> OSC -> Enabled

-2) Install
+2) Install the extension
-- From Marketplace (after publishing), or
-- Install from VSIX:
-  - VS Code -> Extensions -> ... -> Install from VSIX...
+- Install from the Marketplace (Method 1)
+- Download the VSIX from GitHub Releases and install via “Install from VSIX...”
+(Method 2, not recommended)

 3) Configure (recommended)
 - Press Ctrl+Shift+P